 - (a) A decision of a Hearing Tribunal in respect of: - i.
-Provisional Action, is not subject to appeal; - ii. allegations referred directly to a Hearing Tribunal for a finding, is subject to appeal; and - iii. a substantiated allegations finding and/or Sanction, is subject to appeal. - (b) Appeals from the NST General Division must be referred to the NST Appeals Division.
-Appeals from Internal Hearing Tribunals may be referred to the NST or to another Appeals Tribunal.
-Appeals from an AOCRA Ltd Hearing Tribunal may be referred to the NST Appeals Division.
-Payment of the NST fees will be as agreed by the parties or managed in accordance with the NST Legislation. - (c) Grounds of appeal: - i.
-The decision of a Hearing Tribunal can only be appealed by the Respondent and/or AOCRA Ltd on the basis that: - A. the Hearing Tribunal failed to abide by this Policy or to properly apply the relevant Policy and such failure resulted in a denial of natural justice; and/or - B. no reasonable decision maker in the position of the Hearing Tribunal, based on the material before them, could reasonably make such a decision.
+Provisional Action, is not subject to appeal; - ii. allegations referred directly to a Hearing Tribunal for a finding, is subject to appeal; and - iii. a substantiated allegations finding and/or Sanction, is subject to appeal. - (b) An application for appeal must be submitted to the Board with a covering letter setting out the grounds for appeal and an attached copy of the decision of the Hearing Tribunal or sanction imposed by the Complaints Officer, within 28 days from date of decision.
+If there are grounds for appeal, the Board will convene an Appeals Tribunal in accordance with the Tribunal Procedure Policy. - (c) If the letter of appeal is not received by the President of AOCRA Ltd within the 28-day time period, or such other period as agreed to by the Complaint Manager, the right of appeal will lapse. - (d) The letter of appeal and a copy of the decision of the Hearing Tribunal will be provided to the Board for review, and the Board will decide whether the applicant has set out sufficient grounds for the appeal to proceed.
+The Board may invite any witnesses to the meeting that it believes are required to assist the Board in reaching an informed decision. - (e) If the appellant has not shown sufficient grounds for appeal in accordance with this clause 8.8, the appeal will be denied, and the appellant will be notified of the reasons for the decision. - (f) Ground for Appeal: - i.
+The decision of a Hearing Tribunal can only be appealed by the Respondent and/or AOCRA Ltd on the basis that: - A. The Hearing Tribunal failed to abide by this Policy or to properly apply the relevant Policy and such failure resulted in a denial of natural justice; and/or - B. No reasonable decision maker in the position of the Hearing Tribunal, based on the material before them, could reasonably make such a decision.